NethermindEth/docs/docs/fundamentals/configuration.md

 - **`--JsonRpc.EnabledModules <value>`** `NETHERMIND_JSONRPCCONFIG_ENABLEDMODULES`

   An array of JSON-RPC namespaces to enable.
-For instance, `[engine,eth]`.
+For instance, `[debug,eth]`.

   Built-in modules: